d4n3sh/thedaneshproject/content/posts/2007-11-21-defensio-releases-new-wordpress-plugin.md

 **New defensio counter widget.**

-Just like what Askimet&#8217;s widget does, it shows the total spam count in quarantine.
-I have the widget turned on, I like Defensio so I&#8217;ll help spread the word too.
+Just like what Askimet's widget does, it shows the total spam count in quarantine.
+I have the widget turned on, I like Defensio so I'll help spread the word too.

 ![][5]![][6]

 **Quarantine status in Dashboard
 **

 Defensio quarantine stats now shows up in the WordPress admin dashboard under latest activity.
-Askimet always had this and it&#8217;s good that Defensio now has it too as admins love quick access to the stats.
+Askimet always had this and it's good that Defensio now has it too as admins love quick access to the stats.

 ![][7]

 Strong start for Defensio.
 The plugin added some much needed enhancements.
-Again, I stress that simplicity is the main goal and if Defensio keeps doing what they are doing now, Defensio&#8217;s user base will surely skyrocket.
+Again, I stress that simplicity is the main goal and if Defensio keeps doing what they are doing now, Defensio's user base will surely skyrocket.
 Kudos.

 Source: [Defensio Blog][8]